Pushword/Pushword/packages/docs/content/architecture.md

 Are you searching for :

-- organizing your own app code
+-   organizing your own app code : see #[symfony good practices](https://symfony.com/doc/current/best_practices.html) or look at the #[demo app](https://github.com/Pushword/Pushword/tree/main/packages/skeleton)
-- organizing the code for a pushword extension
+-   organizing the code for a pushword extension : see [create an extension](/create-extension)

 Else, you are at the good place.